 I’m in the Master of Arts program, so how would my job search differ from that of a Master of Science student?

 Like every graduate, you will need to demonstrate to employers a high capability to report and write.
-To be clear, students in the MA program and the MS program compete for many of the same positions, so often the job searches are sometimes similar.
+Students in the MA program and the MS program compete for many of the same positions, so often the job searches are sometimes similar.

 Our MA students are expected to have already attained a level of competency in reporting and writing, though, and generally they seek to find full-time, permanent jobs that will allow them to focus mostly on working in the specialty area they came to study at Columbia Journalism School.
-Such specialty positions can be difficult to find in some markets, but having the additional expertise and training at Columbia provides at least a running start.
+Such specialty positions can be difficult to find, but having the additional expertise and training at Columbia provides a boost.
 Some have pursued book contracts to write within their area of expertise.
-Many MAs were hired at places like Foreign Affairs, Christian Science Monitor, Time, PBS NewsHour, USA Today, Reuters, CNN, Time, Newsweek, The Washington Post and Bloomberg News.
-Some MA grads choose to do just freelancing or fellowships of various durations in the U.S. or abroad while few have taken adjunct teaching positions.
-Some MA grads, who had less experience, took jobs at small news media organizations as interns or fulltimers where they could at least get a start.
-Again: flexibility can mean more opportunities.
-Like the MS students, MAs without extensive experience levels must at least consider internships, especially if the work would involve reporting on their specialty because many employers consider such positions as tryouts for candidates for full-time positions.
+MAs have been hired into internships and jobs at Wall Street Journal, Newsweek, Fortune magazine, Environment &Energy, Reuters, CNN, The Washington Post and others.
+Some MA grads choose to freelance or take a fellowship while few have taken adjunct teaching positions.
+Many MA grads take internships to launch their careers in their chosen niche.
+Flexibility can mean more opportunities.
+Like the MS students, MAs without extensive experience levels should consider internships, especially if the work would involve reporting on their specialty because many employers consider such positions as tryouts for candidates for full-time positions.
 Many internships have turned into full-time permanent jobs at summer’s end.

 I want to pursue magazine writing.
 What are my employment prospects in that field?

-That remains the most challenging area to break into.
+This remains a most challenging area to break into.
 Many graduates find their way into these publications over time, though.
 Magazines, especially the monthlies, hire very few, if any, staff writers.
-So the best prospects for immediately writing for a magazine is often through freelancing, fact-checking, or staff writing positions at regional and city magazines or at alternative weekly newspapers.
+So the best prospects for immediately writing for a magazine is often through freelancing, fact-checking, or staff writing positions at regional and city magazines, online news sites, or at alternative weekly newspapers.
 The regionals and alt-weeklies welcome candidates and have launched many journalists seeking to write for magazines in larger markets.